 }

 The above program introduces a source of potential ambiguity called a dangling else problem.
-Is the else statement
+Is the else-statement in the above program matched up with the outer or inner if-statement?

 #include <iostream>